Pelagicore/software-factory-blueprint/docs/articles/sde/introduction_to_sde.rst

 test directory and are run through pytest.

 Dependencies:

 * pytest

 To run the test framework, run the following command in the root directory:

 .. code-block:: bash

     test/run-tests.sh

-.. note:: In order to do clean tests, this script will tear down and destroy the VM if it is already create
+.. note:: In order to do clean tests, this script will tear down and destroy the VM if it is already created

 Stubbed SDK
 ^^^^^^^^^^^